Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Then let go.
 She had to.
 They all had to.

-“[Daemon-san?
-If you’re not too busy…how are my family?]”
+"[Daemon-san?
+If you’re not too busy…how are my family?]"

-Daemon gave her a small smile. “[They miss you.
-They’re worried about you, no matter how much we promise to get you home safely.]”
+Daemon gave her a small smile. "[They miss you.
+They’re worried about you, no matter how much we promise to get you home safely.]"

-Hoshi shook her head and looked around. “[Not home,]” she corrected Daemon. “[This was home, and always will be.]”
+Hoshi shook her head and looked around. "[Not home,]" she corrected Daemon. "[This was home, and always will be.]"

-“Hmm.”
-Daemon nodded, “[I know how that feels.]”
+"Hmm."
+Daemon nodded, "[I know how that feels.]"

-“[...Of course.
-Your...human self, she grew up in San Diego, isn’t that right?]”
+"[...Of course.
+Your...human self, she grew up in San Diego, isn’t that right?]"

-“[Yes.]”
+"[Yes.]"

-“[...Does it ever fade?
-I already feel so…*adrift.* Does that ever go away?]”
+"[...Does it ever fade?
+I already feel so…*adrift.* Does that ever go away?]"
 Hoshi finally turned to look Daemon’s avatar in the eye.

 Daemon had put a lot of work into making sure that eye contact above all else felt right and true.
 Her eyes might be the cameras of the concealed drone inside her holographic head, but she’d even managed to perfect the physical kinesthetic sensation of saccades, so that she could *feel* like she was looking at someone, and have the feeling matched perfectly by the avatar.

 That tiny, fiddly detail had been the most important component by far of dragging herself out of the uncanny valley.

-“[Home is where your life is anchored,]” she suggested. “[Anchor it it in the blessings you already have, not in the things you wish for, and you’ll never be adrift.]”
+"[Home is where your life is anchored,]" she suggested. "[Anchor it it in the blessings you already have, not in the things you wish for, and you’ll never be adrift.]"

 Hoshi frowned, then looked up at the Great Buddha statue in front of them.
-After a few thoughtful, silent seconds she nodded, then covered her mouth to yawn. “[...Thank you, Daemon-san.]”
+After a few thoughtful, silent seconds she nodded, then covered her mouth to yawn. "[...Thank you, Daemon-san.]"

-“[I should let you work,]” Daemon said.
+"[I should let you work,]" Daemon said.

-Hoshi nodded. “[Please enjoy as much of the Earth as you can while it’s still here.
+Hoshi nodded. "[Please enjoy as much of the Earth as you can while it’s still here.
 For all our sakes.
-I’m glad that somebody is.]”
+I’m glad that somebody is.]"

 Daemon…couldn’t quite think of a reply to that sentiment.
-So, she said nothing at all, beyond a polite *“otsukaresama deshita,”* and withdrew her attention from this one drone and on to the next.
+So, she said nothing at all, beyond a polite *"otsukaresama deshita,"* and withdrew her attention from this one drone and on to the next.

 A subjective moment of discontinuity, a feeling of being *merged/interrogated* as the conversation was reviewed for relevant data and learning points, a reconstitution in a new locus.
 Plitviče Lakes National Park in Croatia.
 The survey was complete, the team were packing up and preparing for the shuttle to come get them.
 All of them were looking impossibly glum and heavy-hearted at leaving behind such a beautiful place to burn, and Daemon couldn’t blame them.
 Those waterfalls were *stunning…*.